Making WAVES: Navy Women of World War II (2008) – Archival Book Listing

-Front Cover, Making Waves: Navy Women of World War II by Evan Buchner, 2008.
+Front Cover, Making WAVES: Navy Women of World War II by Evan Buchner, 2008.

-Front Cover, Making Waves: Navy Women of World War II by Evan Buchner, 2008.
-GGA Image ID # 13e87bfd44
+Front Cover, Making WAVES: Navy Women of World War II by Evan Buchner, 2008. | GGA Image ID # 13e87bfd44

-Front Cover: "WAVES relax awhile during aviation machinist mate training at NATTC, Norman, Oklahoma."
+On the Front Cover: "WAVES relax awhile during aviation machinist mate training at NATTC, Norman, Oklahoma."
 February 1943; Norman, Okla.
 Lt.
 Wayne Miller; 80-G-471588

 Message from the GG Archives